nikkilr88/egghead-asciicasts/build-your-first-react-js-application/lessons/react-building-a-react-js-app-state-props-and-thinking-in-react.md

 Now what we want to do is we want to be able to hook up our `Profile` component to our `router`.

-Down here, we're going to say `oute`.
+Down here, we're going to say `route`.
 We're going to specify a new route.
 So whenever someone goes to our "app/profile/some username", this route is going to be `active`.
 The component that's going to be activated is this `Profile` component.

 **routes.js**
 ``` javascript